mgonzalezburgos/monfolio/index.md

 ## About Me

-Mónica (she/her) is a doctoral student in the Texts & Technology Ph.D.
+Mónica (she/her) is a Doctoral Candidate in the Texts & Technology Ph.D.
 Program at the University of Central Florida.

 She holds a Bachelor of Arts from the Universidad del Sagrado Corazón (2017) in San Juan, Puerto Rico, where she majored in Journalism and minoring in Digital Television Production, and a Master of Arts from Syracuse University’s Audio Arts Program (2018).